 The two main types of pectin have several varieties, and each behaves differently.

-Dried pectin comes in multiple forms, including regular (or classic), fast-setting, and slow-setting (high in methoxyl HM), sugar-free or low sugar (low methoxyl LM), MCP (modified citrus pectin) – which is similar to low-sugar and sugar-free pectin – and instant or freezer jam pectin.
+Dried pectin comes in multiple forms, including regular (or classic), fast-setting, and slow-setting (high in methoxyl HM), the sugar-free or low-sugar (low in methoxyl LM), the MCP (modified citrus pectin) – which is similar to low-sugar and sugar-free pectin – and instant or freezer jam pectin.

 Since different types of pectin behave differently, it is best to use the version indicated in the recipe you are going to use.